xjtu-enre/ENRE-ts/docs/advanced/returns.md

 ## Return

-Returning a function as the return value" 或 "returning a function as the result.
+Returning a function as the return value or returning a function as the result.

 ### Supported Patterns